Double Machine Learning for Time Series: Inference with Reverse Cross-fitting

-Assumption \ref{ass:FCLT} is the functional central limit theorem (FCLT): the partial-sum process of the oracle scores $\psi_t^\star=\psi(W_t;\theta_0,\eta_0)$, normalized by $\sqrt{T}$, converges weakly in the space $D([0,1];\R^d)$ to a multivariate Brownian motion with covariance kernel $(u\wedge v)\Sigma$.\footnote{Here $u,v\in[0,1]$ denote rescaled time indices, representing fractions of the sample (e.g.\ $u=0.5$ corresponds to the first half of the series), and $(u\wedge v)\Sigma$ is the covariance kernel of the limiting Brownian motion: the variance grows linearly with time $(u)$, while $\Sigma$ captures the contemporaneous dependence across the $d$ components of the score vector.} This FCLT yields the asymptotic normality of the RCF–DML estimator, which considers time-dependent stationary series (see, e.g., \citealt{Billingsley1968, Hansen1982, Herrndorf1984}).
-Sufficient conditions for Assumption~\ref{ass:FCLT} include the Maxwell–Woodroofe projective criterion (\citealt{MaxwellWoodroofe2000}) and, more generally, summable $\alpha$-mixing.\footnote{The Maxwell–Woodroofe condition guarantees the functional central limit theorem for a broad class of stationary sequences, and summable $\alpha$-mixing implies the Maxwell–Woodroofe condition.
-Time-reversible processes fall within this class, as their stationarity and covariance symmetry ensure that the criterion is automatically satisfied.} Using this framework, in the supplementary appendix, we verify Assumption~\ref{ass:FCLT} for the DGPs considered in the paper.
+Assumption \ref{ass:FCLT} is a functional central limit theorem (FCLT) for the oracle score: the partial-sum process of $\psi_t^\star=\psi(W_t;\theta_0,\eta_0)$, normalized by $\sqrt{T}$, converges weakly in the space $D([0,1];\R^d)$ to a multivariate Brownian motion with covariance kernel $(u\wedge v)\Sigma$.\footnote{$u,v\in[0,1]$ denote rescaled time indices, representing fractions of the sample, and $(u\wedge v)\Sigma$ is the covariance kernel of the limiting Brownian motion: the variance grows linearly with time $(u)$, while $\Sigma$ captures the contemporaneous dependence across the $d$ components of the score vector.} This FCLT yields the asymptotic normality of the RCF-DML estimator under serial dependence (\citealp{Billingsley1968,Hansen1982,Herrndorf1984}).
+Sufficient conditions include the Maxwell-Woodroofe projective criterion (\citealp{MaxwellWoodroofe2000}) and summable $\alpha$-mixing.
+Some processes satisfy these weak-dependence conditions together with time reversibility, such as stationary Gaussian linear processes with summable autocovariances.
+Reversibility, however, is neither necessary nor sufficient for the FCLT and should not be conflated with weak dependence.

 \begin{assumption}[Smoothness and Neyman orthogonality] \

 \textbf{(i) Differentiability and orthogonality:} $\psi(W;\theta,\eta)$ is Gateaux-differentiable in $(\theta,\eta)$ near $(\theta_0,\eta_0)$ with integrable derivatives.
 It admits an $L_2$ expansion in $\eta$ with a quadratic remainder: